 5. “I will lose my independence.”

 While some seniors fear that senior living is equal to a loss of independence, the truth is in fact much the opposite.
-If you choose assisted living, you’ll have help with cleaning, cooking, and other chores that only become more onerous over time.
+If you choose assisted living, you’ll have help with cleaning, cooking and other chores that only become more onerous over time.
 What senior living offers is greater freedom with the precious time you do have.
 To make that time happy and rewarding, communities provide ample opportunity for social activities on-site as well as transportation around the area when you need it.

 6. “I won’t be able to control my daily activities or life.”

-Moving to a new residence, letting go of long-held habits of daily life — these are often realities of getting older, but they can be difficult and require major adjustment.
+Moving to a new residence and letting go of long-held habits of daily life — these are often realities of getting older, but they can be difficult and require a major adjustment.
 Take your loved one’s concerns seriously and don’t minimize their feelings.
 The fact is, assisted living can be a necessary and freeing step for both seniors and their families.
 If it is already too difficult for a senior to care for herself independently, or for caregivers to provide the necessary help, then assisted living may be a good option.
 The emphasis is on safety and security, but also independence and privacy, enabling each resident to have the care they need without compromising individual dignity.

 7. “People will forget about me.”

 It’s natural to worry about being alone, especially if you define yourself by those relationships you value.
 However, moving into senior living doesn’t mean you’ll lose those relationships.
 In fact, you just might value them even more.
-At the same time, a senior community provides new venues for social contact, not to mention onsite help when where’s an emergency.
+At the same time, a senior community provides new venues for social contact, not to mention onsite help when there’s an emergency.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.